 - You have a guaranteed right to live in the property for the rest of your life.
 The trustees, usually the children, cannot evict you under any circumstances.

 - You can instruct your trustees to sell the property and to buy another one of your choosing.
 The trustees have no choice in the matter.
 If the new house is more expensive than the current one, you will need to provide the extra capital.

 - If the property is sold and another is not bought if, for example, you go into care, the proceeds will be held in trust and you will be entitled to any interest earned.

-- On the death of the former owner (or second of two former owners), but not before, the property, or its proceeds of sale, will pass to the nominated beneficiaries; at this stage the trust operates in a similar way to a will.
+- On the death of the former owner (or second of two former owners), but not before, the property, or its proceeds of the sale, will pass to the nominated beneficiaries; at this stage, the trust operates in a similar way to a will.

 - Once the trust is set up, you will not be able to release any of your home’s capital.

 For whom is the Home Protection Plan suitable?